 Call Us to Schedule Emergency Root Canal Treatment

 If your tooth is decayed enough to require root canal treatment, than treating the tooth as soon as possible could be vital to saving your tooth.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building in Tucson, AZ, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza in Tucson, AZ, and proudly welcome the residents of all surrounding communities.